mjackson/unpkg/modules/client/components/About.md

   </div>
 </div>

-These sponsors provide some of the most robust, reliable infrastructure available today and I'm happy to be able to partner with them on npmcdn.
+These sponsors provide some of the most robust, reliable infrastructure available today and I'm happy to be able to partner with them on unpkg.

 ### Cache Behavior